pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 In general, you need one and only one instance of your application for each process.
-If your eventsourcing application object has policies that subscribe to events, constructing more than one instance of the application in a process will result in for example multiple attempt to store an event, which won't work.
+If your eventsourcing application object has policies that subscribe to events, constructing more than one instance of the application in a process will result in, for example, multiple attempts to store an event, which won't work.

 One arrangement (see below) is to have a module with a module-level